marcoschwartz/aREST/README.md

   * /mode/8/o sets pin number 8 as an output
   * /mode/8/i sets pin number 8 as an input

 You can also directly call variables that are defined in your sketch.
 At the moment only integer variables are supported by the library.
-To access a variable in your sketch, you have to declare it first.
+To access a variable in your sketch, you have to declare it first, and then call it from with a REST call.
 For example, if your aREST instance is called "rest" and the variable "temperature":
-  * rest.variable("temperature",&temperature);
+  * rest.variable("temperature",&temperature); declares the temperature in the Arduino sketch
-You can then call the variable using a REST call:
   * /temperature returns the value of the variable in JSON format

 ## Troubleshooting